Sustainers case colors, ready to deploy

+FORT HOOD, Texas – Alpha Company, 553 Division Sustainment Support Battalion, 1st Cavalry Division Sustainment Brigade, held a color casing ceremony here on Jan.
+21 in preparation for a scheduled deployment to Poland in support of Atlantic Resolve.

 “Today marks the transition for Alpha Company as they prepare to deploy to Europe to conduct supply support operations,” said Lt.
-Col. Katherine A. Leidenberg, 553 Division Sustainment Support Battalion commander during as Alpha Company, 553 Division Sustainment Support Battalion, 1st Cavalry Division Sustainment Brigade, held a color-casing ceremony at Fort Hood on Jan.
-21 in preparation for a scheduled deployment.
+Col. Katherine A. Leidenberg, 553 Division Sustainment Support Battalion commander.
 “The need for logistics is absolutely essential for all operations that we do.”

+She continued with highlighting the dedication Alpha Company, formerly 289th Composite Supply Company, contributed during previous deployment support operations.

+“I have said this before and I will say it again-nobody can do what you do,” she said.
+“You bring capabilities and expertise that do not exist anywhere else on Fort Hood and they will be missed while you’re deployed.
+You are a combat multiplier and you extend our operational reach so significantly that

 |Date Taken: